Jul

 Her next response read: “In two days you did not contribute productively to The Business Insider, rather you consumed resources while we trained you.
 You may send an invoice for those two days if you really think it appropriate.”

 Wow.
-Their CEO Blodget gets $5 million in new funding for his blog — the third round of funding in its less than two-year existence — and I get a snippy insult when I asked for my $192 in return for aggregating news for the site.
+Their CEO Blodget gets $5 million in new funding for his blog — the third round of funding in its less than two-year existence — and I get a snippy insult when I ask for my $192 in return for aggregating news for the site.

 Newspapers and magazines are dropping like flies, cable networks are just a few steps behind, and even the blogs that thrive off of their failures are feeling the unbearable lightness of being.